dunzeng/FedAWARE/README.md

                     -preprocess 1
 ```

-# Citation
+## Citation

-Please cite our paper if you found the could useful.
+Please cite our paper if you found the code useful.

 ```
 @article{zeng2023tackling,